How to Automate CI/CD Pipeline Using Jenkins?

 What is Jenkins?

-These plugins are spread across different categories like source code management, development, build management, administration, etc. Some popular CI/CD plugins in Jenkins are Mailer, JUnit, Git, Pipeline, etc. The continuous integration facilitates the developers to merge the incremental changes.
+These plugins are spread across categories like source code management, development, build management, administration, etc. Some popular CI/CD plugins in Jenkins are Mailer, JUnit, Git, Pipeline, etc. The continuous integration facilitates the developers to merge the incremental changes.
 The continuous delivery/deployment facilitates the operations team to deploy the latest and most stable version to the production environment.

 Jenkins Architecture